danielgreenberger/RaceCar/RosIntegration/README.md

 ROS installation guide can be found [here](http://wiki.ros.org/ROS/Installation).

-**Note:** The version used when developing the integration was ROS melodic, although it is safe to assume that other versions can be used.
+**Note:** The version used when developing the integration was ROS melodic, but it is safe to assume that other supported version can be used.

 The next step would be to create a workspace and package using catkin